Peace Region Forage Seed Association Mandate

 • Control of Cutworms in Grass Seed Fields Project.

 PRFSA has partnered with several funding agencies in the past on many successful projects.
-Funding partners over the years have included: Western Canadian Grass Seed Testing Program, Agriculture &Agri-Food Canada, Alberta Agriculture, BC Ministry of Agriculture, Peace River Agriculture Development Fund, BC Investment Agriculture Foundation, Smoky Applied Research and Demonstration Association, Peace River Forage Association of BC, BC Grain Producers Association, Farming for the Future, (AAFRD), Lamorna Enterprises Ltd., University of Alberta (Biology Department), Agriculture Environment & Wildlife Fund (IAF/ ARDCORP) and Developing Innovative Agri-Products Initiative (DIAP/ AAFC).
+Funding partners over the years have included: Western Canadian Grass Seed Testing Program, Agriculture &Agri-Food Canada, Alberta Agriculture, BC Ministry of Agriculture, Peace River Agriculture Development Fund, BC Investment Agriculture Foundation (IAF/ ARDCORP), Smoky Applied Research and Demonstration Association, Peace River Forage Association of BC, BC Grain Producers Association, Farming for the Future, Lamorna Enterprises Ltd., University of Alberta (Biology Department), BC Climate Action Initiative, BC Hydro Agriculture Mitigation Fund, Peace River Regional District.

 The Peace Region Forage Seed Association has earned the trust and respect throughout the forage, turf and native seed industry and is recognized as the ideal vehicle to represent this region's industry and spearhead initiatives on its behalf.